 Our Story: Ekologi Design and Planning is a design collective of talented collaborators whose mission is to empower individuals, communities, cities, and regions to create resilient, sustainable landscapes through equitable place-making.
 As a women-owned business, we are certified as WBE, SBE and DBE and maintain a professional landscape architecture license.

 Our Approach: We utilize a participatory, research and data-driven design process to empower communities to co-create and plan for future generations in ever-changing societal and ecological landscape.
 Our projects support the critical relationship between human and ecological health by creating access to nature and dynamic public spaces.

 Kristina M. Park, PLA, ASLA, Ekologi's Principal Landscape Architect and Urban Designer, is passionate about working with communities to develop place-specific and healthy environments.
-Kristi's experiences range from master-planning projects with Coast Salish Indigenous Tribes to community-based design/build projects in Guatemala City.
-As a landscape architect and community planner, Kristina is passionate about empowering communities to discover the values, culture, and natural environment in which a project exists.
+Kristi's experiences range from master-planning projects with Coast Salish Indigenous Tribes to community-based design/build projects to parks to urban development.
+Kristi works with communities to provide empowering processes of discovery to embrace the values, culture, and natural environment that shape the potential of place-making.
 Her cross-disciplinary design approach includes engaging communities, public health officials, scientists, engineers, architects, and medical professionals to design resilient projects.
 She has extensive experience working in project management and permitting and can help clients navigate the complex permit environment to achieve goals on time and within budget.
 Kristina also serves as adjunct faculty teaching courses with the landscape architecture and urban planning programs at the University of Washington and with the Huxley College at Western Washington University.